-Pool Supply Unlimited top picks are: CompuPool for overall value and quality, Pentair, Hayward, and AutoPilot for overall quality alone.
+Pool Supply Unlimited's top picks are: CaliMar, our new generic brand that has stood up to our rigorous testing; CompuPool for overall value and quality; and Pentair, Hayward and AutoPilot for overall quality alone.
 Need a hand choosing the right one for your pool?
 We're here 7 days a week and know each of these systems inside and out.

 Perfect compliment items for salt water chlorine generators.

 The most popular addition to pool maintenance in the last 20 years is the introduction of the chlorine generator system.
 There are big advantages for pool owners that use this system of pool water sanitation, often referred to as a “salt water pool”.
 The chlorine generator produces chlorine for the pool which prevents the pool owner from having to purchase, handle or store a potentially hazardous material.
 Chlorine generators have the ability to produce chlorine constantly (when the pump is running).
 The result is a residual of chlorine in the pool that prevents algae from growing.
 The secret of maintaining an efficient chlorine generating system is keeping the cell free of calcium and mineral deposits.
 A salt-water pool (one with a chlorine generator) provides the swimmer with water that is smooth and skin that feels smooth leaves the swimmer feeling more refreshed.